 The NM Project brings together researchers, employers, and technical and mathematics educators with exceptional credentials, NSF project management success, and a history of collaboration.

-Professor Rodney Null, Null.R@rhodesstate.edu, (Co-PI) is Emeritus Professor of Mathematics at Rhodes State College.
-He has been a secondary/post-secondary mathematics educator for over 30 years, an active member of the American Mathematical Association of Two-Year Colleges AMATYC since 1994, and a past president of the Ohio MATYC.
+Professor Rodney Null, Null.R@rhodesstate.edu, (co-PI) is professor emeritus of mathematics at Rhodes State College.
+He has been a secondary/postsecondary mathematics educator for over 30 years, an active member of the American Mathematical Association of Two-Year Colleges AMATYC since 1994, and a past president of the Ohio MATYC.
 He was the PI on the Mathematics Transitions in STEM Education project (DUE 1204849, 2012–2015) and was a program developer for numerous professional development (PD) initiatives to improve math instruction.
 He will help originate/review/validate survey scenarios, organize site visits, conduct interviews, serve as a research team math expert, write journal articles/reports, and coordinate the OH CWG.

-Professor Gordon F. Snyder, Jr., email@example.com, (Research Team Member and AB Chair) is Professor of Engineering at Holyoke CC in MA.
+Professor Gordon F. Snyder, Jr., firstname.lastname@example.org, (research team member and AB chair) is professor of engineering at Holyoke CC in MA.
 He brings 32 years of diverse academic program and curriculum development, college teaching, administrative, and leadership experience working directly with colleges, students, faculty, administrators, and industrialists at the local, regional, and national levels.
 He was the executive director of the National ATE Center for Information and Communications Technologies at Springfield Technical CC in MA and the former associate director of the National Center for Optics and Photonics Education.
-He will attend industrial site visits, chair the AB, organize and manage the CoP, and coordinate the MA CWG.
+He will attend industrial site visits, chair the AB, organize and manage the co-PI, and coordinate the MA CWG.

 Rita Wang, email@example.com, (GRA).
 See Research Team, below.